lichkitsch/old_campaigns/fae/adventures/01_meetcute.md

 # Meet Cute
+Prologue/Intro - Park at night, figure, coughing into their hand and stumbling down the trail beneath the lampposts.
+They stop and lean back against the post to catch their breath.
+We see a red gloved hand with a pistol.
+The figure smiles weakly.
+We hear a gunshot, and see a bright light that fades into a spotlight shining on a roped in hexagonal fighting ring.

 ## Entrance & Guardian
 Open with a bang: Sorrel is called in to the ring for her fight against a young, gruff satyr named Thorn.